-The question has been asked on many occasions by women who are confused about the subject of estrogen foods in their diet.
-They are concerned that eating foods that contain estrogen compounds will make their endometriosis worse.
-On doing their own research women are finding that even foods listed as a recommendation for the endometriosis diet contain estrogenic properties.
-Therefore it is understandable that women would be confused.
+The question is often asked by women who are confused about the subject of oestrogen foods in their diet.
+They are concerned that eating foods that contain oestrogen compounds will make their endometriosis worse.
+On doing their own research some are finding that even foods listed as a recommendation for the endometriosis diet contain estrogenic properties.
+Therefore it is understandable that it would cause confusion.

-It is fact that there are various foods that contain natural oestrogens – but these are different oestrogens from those found in the body (called phytoestrogens).
+It is known that there are various foods that contain natural oestrogens (called phytoestrogens) – but these are different oestrogens from those found in the body.
 Phytoestrogens are much less potent than the bodies own oestrogens and are also excreted from the body much easier.
 It is thought that they actually block the body's oestrogen receptor sites, thereby reducing the effect of a woman's own hormones.

 Therefore it is beneficial to have some phytoestrogenic foods in your diet because the estrogenic compounds they contain will also block additional oestrogens entering your system (those that can be found in the environment, toiletries etc., and help reduce oestrogen dominance).
 BUT you do need to keep the consumption of these phytoestrogens in balance and not over do it.